ibm-cloud-docs/codeengine/limits.md

 The maximum number of projects that you can create per region is 20.

-The maximum number of projects includes projects that are active and any projects that are not permanently deleted, such as projects that are soft deleted.
+The maximum number of projects includes projects that are active and any projects that are not permanently deleted.
 When you delete a project, the project is soft deleted and can be restored within 7 days before it is permanently deleted.
 Use the console or the CLI to display soft-deleted projects.
 For more information, see [deleting a project](/docs/codeengine?topic=codeengine-manage-project#delete-project).
 {: important}

 The following table lists the quotas for projects.